johnttaylor/colony.pico/projects/Storm/Thermostat/Pico/README-PicoStormThermostat.md

   >wb enot disable
   >state
   >```
 - Change the HVAC Equipment configuration (by writing to a model point).
-The following command configures the system to: Three Stage furnace with a variable speed blower motor and two stage Air Conditioner
+The following command configures the system to: Three Stage furnace with a variable speed blower motor and single stage Air Conditioner
-  >`dm write {name:"equipmentConfig",val: {iduType:"eFURNACE",vspBlower:true,numIduHeat:3,oduType:"eAC",numCompStages:2}}
+  >`dm write {name:"equipmentConfig",val: {iduType:"eFURNACE",vspBlower:true,numIduHeat:3,oduType:"eAC",numCompStages:1}}
 `